jmniehaus/bizicount/README.md

   <!-- badges: end -->

 The `bizicount` R-package is primarily for estimating copula-based bivariate count regression models, with and without zero-inflation or overdispersion.
-However, it also includes functions to do the following:
+However, its full suite of functions can:

+* Estimate copula-based bivariate zero-inflated count regression models, as well as non-inflated models.

 * Estimate univariate zero-inflated count models (`zic.reg`)

-* Evaluate univariate zero-inflated count distribution CDFs, PDFs, and quantile functions, and generate random zero-inflated counts (`pzip` or `pzinb`, `dzip` or `dzinb`, `qzip` or `qzinb`, and `rzip` or `rzinb`)

 * Carry out post estimation diagnostics using the [`DHARMa`](https://github.com/florianhartig/DHARMa) package (`simulate.bizicount`, `simulate.zicreg`, `make_DHARMa`)

 * Produce professional tables in latex, word, or plain-text using the [`texreg`](https://github.com/leifeld/texreg) package (`extract.bizicount`, `extract.zicreg`).

+* Evaluate univariate zero-inflated count distribution CDFs, PDFs, and quantile functions, and generate random zero-inflated counts (`pzip` or `pzinb`, `dzip` or `dzinb`, `qzip` or `qzinb`, and `rzip` or `rzinb`)

 ## Installation